RobinMeis/MITMsmtp/README.md

   --log LOG             Directory for mails and credentials
 ```

 When running `MITMsmtp` without any parameters it will start an unencrypted SMTP server on port 8587 on all interfaces.
 Pointing Thunderbird or any other SMTP client will give you the ability to test MITMsmtp.
+Please keep in mind that the default port MITMsmtp differs from the SMTP default port.

 As soon as a client has logged in, you will get the following information: